NFischer08/Semi24-Fileexplorer/CONFIG.md

 Defines the font color of the top buttons when hovered.

 ### `modal_background`
-Defines the background color of all modals including the rightclick menu, the search settings and the rename form.
+Defines the background color of all modals, including the right-click menu, the search settings and the rename form.

 ### `modal_hover`
 Defines the background color of buttons in modals when hovered.